Why Your Lights Dim When an Appliance Turns On (And When It’s Dangerous)

 - Breaker tripping, sparking, or intermittent/partial power

-Lights dim because an appliance draws extra current at startup, causing a brief voltage drop.
-Mild, momentary dimming can be normal.
-Strong, frequent, or worsening dimming can point to overloaded circuits, loose connections, long/undersized runs, or service voltage issues.
+Lights dim when an appliance turns on because it draws extra current at startup, causing a brief voltage drop.
+Mild, momentary dimming can be normal, but strong, frequent, or worsening dimming may indicate an overloaded circuit, loose connection, or electrical issue that should be checked.

 Many appliances use motors or compressors.
 When they start, they momentarily pull higher current (“inrush”).
 If lighting shares that same path back to the panel (or the electrical system is already near capacity), you may see a quick dip in brightness.